Dick Turpin (TV series)

 Dick Turpin is a British television drama series starring Richard O'Sullivan and Michael Deeks.
 It was created by Richard Carpenter, Paul Knight and Sydney Cole and written by Richard Carpenter, John Kane, Charles Crichton and Paul Wheeler.
-It was made by Gatetarn, Seacastle productions in-association with London Weekend Television between 1979 and 1982.
-26 half-hour episodes and one feature-length episode were filmed on location at Maidenhead in Berkshire, England.
+It was made by Gatetarn, Seacastle productions in association with London Weekend Television between 1979 and 1982.
+Twenty-six half-hour episodes and one feature-length episode were filmed on location at Maidenhead in Berkshire, England between 1978 and 1981.

 The series is loosely based on the adventures of the real 18th century highwayman Dick Turpin.

 Synopsis

 The series takes place in 18th century England.
 After Dick Turpin, the son of a farmer, returns to England after three years military service in the Mediterranean, he discovers that he and his parents have been cheated out of their farm and his inheritance by the unscrupulous Sir John Glutton, and that consequently his parents have died of starvation.
 Turpin, who is now bitter and poor, becomes a highwayman.

 Cleverly, Richard Carpenter has the series take place after the real life Dick Turpin has been hanged in 1739; the series is set between 1739 and 1740, leaving his fictional TV incarnation to be an anarchic freedom fighter who has been badly ripped off by the establishment and suffered the tragic loss of his parents, a good moral starting point.
 This also meant that the writers did not have to use any events from Turpin's real life in the series.

 The TV story begins after the presumed death by hanging of Dick Turpin at York.
 It is made clear at the beginning of the series that the man who was hanged merely claimed the famous name.
 Captain Nathan Spiker, working for Sir John Glutton, threatens to evict Mary Smith and her son Nick from their inn 'The Black Swan' if they do not hand over 20 guineas.
 Meanwhile, the real Dick Turpin, while disguised as a doctor, is accosted by a highwayman who claims to be Dick Turpin himself.
 The real Dick Turpin humorously, as it turns out, says "I thought you were dead."
 He then outwits the fake and reveals himself to be the real Turpin.
 The fake turns out to be Nick Smith, trying to get the money to pay Spiker.
 Dick lends him and Mary, an old acquaintance of Dick's, the money.
 However, a mix-up occurs when Turpin steals the money back from Sir John and Nick has to be saved from Glutton's Dungeon by Dick.
 This makes Nick an outlaw and Turpin takes him under his wing, giving him the name "Swiftnick".